50 Facts You Learned in School That Are Actually Lies

 Children learn early on that Thomas Edison's incandescent lightbulb is one of the most important inventions in U.S. history.
 That's half true -- a brilliant marketer, Edison successfully sold himself as the lone genius inventor, but the lightbulb actually came from a group effort by scientists who were sometimes collaborating, sometimes competing to bring light to the world.

 Anyone educated in America knows the 13 stripes on the American flag represent the 13 original colonies.
-There were 12, as Delaware was part of Pennsylvania until June 15, 1776, when the Assemblies of the Lower Counties of Pennsylvania declared themselves free of both Great Britain and Pennsylvania.
+But there were only 12 at the start of the revolution, as Delaware was part of Pennsylvania until June 15, 1776, when the Assemblies of the Lower Counties of Pennsylvania declared themselves free of both Great Britain and Pennsylvania.
+Also, Britain had two loyalist Florida colonies that didn't take part in the revolution.

 One of history's most brilliant and prolific inventors, Ben Franklin is arguably most famous for flying a kite fixed with a metal key during a thunderstorm to harness electricity.
 That almost certainly didn't happen.
 The popular legend probably comes from a hypothetical key-on-kite-in-thunderstorm scenario Franklin wrote for a popular publication.